A1inka/a1inka/README.md

 🌟 Collaboration is key to my approach, and I thrive in team environments where I can learn from my peers and contribute to a shared vision.

-📫 If you are interested in working with me or just want to talk about front-end development, write to me:
+📫 If you are interested in working with me or just want to talk about front-end development, write to me!

 ### 💻 Technologies: